microsoft/CameraTraps/collaborations.md

 9. What is your level of fluency in Python?

-10. Do you have a GPU available (or access to cloud-based GPUs)?  &ldquo;I don't know what a GPU is&rqduo; is a perfectly good answer.
+10. Do you have a GPU available (or access to cloud-based GPUs)?  &ldquo;I don't know what a GPU is&rdquo; is a perfectly good answer.